ClickHouse/ClickHouse/docs/en/sql-reference/functions/uuid-functions.md

 ## UUIDv7ToDateTime

-Accepts `UUID` having version 7 and extracts the timestamp from it.
+Returns the timestamp component of a UUID version 7.

 **Syntax**